LiuFang0812/TopNKOF/README.md

  --
 * Eclipse

-(2)Build and Use the Software Artifact
+* Build and Use the Software Artifact

 1.Open Eclipse